Discover the Culinary Delights of Southwest France

 Ask your hosts for info on local evening markets and special one-off evening foodie events.

-Must-Try Dishes:
+Signature Dishes:

-- Foie gras - Liver from fattened duck (canard) or goose (oie), prepared as pâtés, terrines, or pan-seared
+- Foie gras - Fattened duck (canard) or goose (oie) liver, prepared in numerous ways, including pâtés

 - Pommes Sarladaises - Potatoes roasted in duck fat with garlic and parsley

-- Cèpes mushrooms - Autumn speciality
+- Cèpes - Wild mushrooms

 - Cabécou - Small, round, flat goat's cheese